 Treated sowing seeds

-Treated sowing seeds are seeds treated with a seed treatment plant protection products.
+Treated sowing seeds are seeds treated with a plant protection product for seed treatment.
 The seeds are then protected against certain enemies.

 The accompanying labels of treated sowing seeds must be provided with the trade name of the relevant plant protection product, the active substance, hazard statements and possible risk-mitigating measures.

 Since the required indications are not so clearly specified, clarifying guidelines are currently being developed at the European level.
 As the treated seeds can freely circulate, it is important to work towards harmonised rules.
 In the meantime, it has been agreed at the Belgian level to interpret the required indications as follows:

 - trade name of the relevant plant protection product: the name of the plant protection product as authorised in the country where the treatment takes place and, if necessary, the other main commercial names of this plant protection product in other countries, in order to enhance transparency for the end user

 - The name of the active substance(s) and possible risk-mitigating measures are those indicated on the authorisation certificate of the relevant plant protection product

 - Hazard statements: the hazard statements are shown below, which were specially developed in this regard:

 The protection of these seeds is ensured in accordance with an agreed upon industry quality standard.
 To protect your own safety and the environment, the following precautionary measures should be observed:

 - General: Do not use treated seed for human or animal consumption, or for other processing.
 Keep out of reach of children and animals.
 Handle seed packaging with care.
 Avoid contact with the skin and respiratory tract and wear protective clothing when handling the treated seed and when cleaning the sowing equipment.
 Wash hands and exposed skin before mealtimes and after work.
 Cover or remove spilled seed.
 Keep treated seed away from surface water.